Joet2022/alx-system_engineering-devops/0x00-shell_basics/README.md

- cd : Display current directory contents in a long format
+ pwd : Display current directory contents in a long format